MytkoEnko/helPES/README.md

 - As for now **only** supports usage of **managers with 4-3-3 tactics**
 - As for now to use email sending you'll need your own sendgrid token (see wiki instructions or youtube video)
 - For using on Azure VM you'll need to set it up and provide the program with all the necessary credentials
+- When choosing "scouts to skip" can only choose 0 or 6+
 - You need to start "Playing loop" or "Actions" only from:
     - desktop before PES even started
     - myClub **Club House/Squad Management:**